-* Do the laundry or dishes first thing in the morning before the babes awaken.
-This is probably the best tip I can give you.
-I start a load of laundry every morning before my kiddo wakes up and fold laundry every night before they go to bed (pro tip - most kids love helping put clean clothes away).
+Do the laundry or dishes first thing in the morning before the babes awaken.
+This is the best tip I can give you.
+I start a load of laundry every morning before my daughter wakes up.
+It's folded every night before she goes to bed (pro tip - most kids love helping put clean clothes away).
 You know what this helps?
 CLUTTER and a hamper overfilled with laundry; something I hate.

-* Get Dressed!
-Seems like a simple thing, but it can go a long ways to making you feel productive.
-You don't need anything fancy or uncomfortable, just something you could go outside in without shocking the neighbors.
-I once had our dog get out - I had to chase her around the neighborhood in dirty pajamas and flip flops, while holding my baby.
+Get Dressed!
+Seems like a simple thing, but it can go a long way to making you feel productive.
+You don't need anything fancy or uncomfortable!
+Something you could go outside in without shocking the neighbors is fine.
+I once had our dog get out...
+I had to chase her around the neighborhood in dirty pajamas and flip flops, while holding my baby.

-* Push notifications on and laptop by your side.
+Push notifications on and laptop by your side.
 If you are a WAHM, getting actual work done for your boss(es) can be challenging.
-But never miss a beat when you have your notifications on and laptop by your side (on the couch, chair) so you can handle the tasks at hand when they come through.
-Plus I’m sure your boss knows you have kids and how challenging that can be.
-This is a much better alternative than endlessly scrolling on your phone while your baby sleeps the day away in your lap.
+Never miss a beat when you have your notifications on and laptop by your side (on the couch, chair).
+This way you can handle the tasks at hand when they come through.
+This is a much better alternative than scrolling on your phone while your baby sleeps the day away in your lap.

-* Actually take a lunch break and eat lunch with your kids!
-Unlike the normal 9-5 gig where you get a normal hour lunch break...when you are at home it can seem like the days fly by and you get so caught up doing chores/work that lunch slips your mind.
+Take a lunch break and eat lunch with your kids!
+Unlike the normal 9-5 gig where you get a normal hour lunch break...
+When you are at home it can seem like the days fly by and you get so caught up doing chores/work that lunch slips your mind.
 But it is a good idea to step away and eat with your kids!
 They will always remember this time.
 If you are feeling particularly stressed, pack up the lunch and take it outside.
 There is nothing like some fresh air to reset your mood.

-* When all else fails, Grandma will save the day.
+When all else fails, Grandma will save the day.
 There have been days when I'm so overwhelmed that I've called Grandma to come to the rescue (or texted, since it's 2020 - who calls anymore?).
 Last year I even had a mother's helper!
-A mother's helper is a preteen/teen who wants experience babysitting but isn't old enough to be home alone with them.
+A mother's helper is a preteen who wants to babysit but isn't old enough to be home alone with them.
 They watch the children while you are home, doing things nearby.

 These tips saved my life and my days!
-Don’t stress too much if the schedule isn’t working and take each day with a grain on salt.
+Don’t stress too much if the schedule isn’t working and take each hour as it comes.
 You can do this.
-Being home, making money, and being there for your kids is a blessing and something to be cherished not stressed.
+Being home while making money is a blessing and something cherished, not stressed.